Rousseau De Poorter

-Rousseau Lefevre De Poorter (born 1 October 2001) is a professional footballer who plays as a defender for Spanish Tercera División – Group 9 club Juventud Torremolinos on loan from Deinze.
+Rousseau Lefevre De Poorter (born 1 October 2001) is a professional footballer who plays as a defender for Tweede Divisie club HSV Hoek.
 Born in Haiti, he has represented Belgium at youth international level.

 Club career

 De Poorter is a former youth academy player of Cercle Brugge, Lokeren and Anderlecht.
 In June 2019, Anderlecht announced that he would join U21 team of Zulte Waregem.
 He made his professional debut for the club on 7 August 2021 in a 3–1 league win against Sint-Truiden.

 In May 2022, De Poorter signed a two-year contract with Deinze.

+On 14 August 2023, De Poorter was loaned out to Belgian National Division 1 side Knokke for the next season.

 International career

-De Poorter is a former Belgian youth international.
+De Poorter has represented Belgium at youth level.
 He has played friendlies for Belgium under-16 and under-17 national teams.

-In June 2021, Haiti national team coach Jean-Jacques Pierre named De Poorter in preliminary squad for 2021 CONCACAF Gold Cup.
+In June 2021, Haiti national team coach Jean-Jacques Pierre named De Poorter in the preliminary squad for the 2021 CONCACAF Gold Cup.

 Personal life

 Born in Haiti, De Poorter was adopted by a Belgian family and moved to Belgium when he was three months old.